EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/index.md

 ## What You'll Do in This Section

-In this module, you'll prepare your PostgreSQL database to support these AI-driven capabilities:
+In this module, we will walk through how our PostgreSQL database is setup via Bicep and Alembic migrations to support these AI-driven capabilities:

 - [ ] **Install Extensions**
   Install `azure_ai`, `pg_diskann`, `vector`, and `apache_age`